Peximus/NetJamTracker/README.md

 Must set sample Rate to 44100Hz in Sound Settings.

-Beta Version.
+You must build PortAudio to Compile, I use Visual Studio 2022 Community.

+I have set the project configuration for PortAudio .lib files to C:\PortAudio\lib;

-Email Me if you like this at pingsocket@hotmail.com
+Email Me if you like this or would like to collaberate at pingsocket@gmail.com